Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>and my answer to his question, ***Which of my current habits serves me most?
 Which serves me least?***</sub>

-<sub>Current habbit that serves me the most: meditation & writing daily journals!</sub>
+- <sub>Current habbit that serves me the most: *meditation & writing daily journals!*</sub>

-<sub>Current habbit that serves me the least: Over thinking (turning negative thinking), self-pity!</sub>
+- <sub>Current habbit that serves me the least: *Over thinking (turning negative thinking), self-pity!*</sub>

+<sub>(PS: Today, I read all my journals from the very beginning.
+And now, with no doubts, I can say my writing have really really improved.
+And this journal has turned out to be a really wonderful & really insightful one for me.
+I loved reading all of it.
+It took me some time, but I see the consistency yielded something beautiful & memorable for me.
+A pat on my back :) )</sub>

 ---